 While my process is undeniably ensconced in the ways of academic painting, my subjects are by no means the traditional type; rather I search for people who have a certain emotional clarity.
 They might meet your glance head on, while still others just have a remarkable beauty that seems somehow unusual.
 The composition of each portrait is achieved by finding that place between the humorous and poignant, a kind of intimacy that goes beyond my relationship with the model.
 A sense of seeing and ardor extends to the viewer and makes a memorable picture.
 These sensations are an important part of my practice.
 For example, intimacy and a certain tenderness is also at the core of my Oyster still life series.
 These studies of the inner beauty of such succulent creatures express a certain robust appreciation of the tactile, the feminine and as such my identity as a woman.
 This is further reflected in my nude works, and I would ask my viewers to consider that I am a woman painting nude women, and my work reflects both the challenge and richness of this experience.
 It seems that they emerge from my pictures alternately bold and vulnerable and yet always beautiful even in the most unconventional ways.
 This intricacy is meant to reflect the diverse nature of the human experience.
 Such inclusiveness and complexity of intention connects my work to the current of realist work today, a new genre that simultaneously embraces studio painting and engages in questions of identity, race, beauty, and gender.

-Nadine’s masterful use of luscious jewel toned paint and high fidelity realism ties the artist to the late twentieth century and contemporary traditions of hyper-realism, photo-realism, and super-realism.
-Like Chuck Close, Nadine uses a similar photographic and painterly process to produce dynamic contemporary portraits.
-The artist’s montage-like use of atelier technique and way of working adds to the oeuvre a studied complexity that is enticing and refined.
+Nadine’s masterful use of luscious , jewel toned paint and fidelity to attention ties the artist to the late twentieth century and contemporary traditions of hyper-realism, photo-realism, and super-realism.